Composer, Librettist – Executive Producer

 Artist Manager, Producer – Event Adviser

 Ms. Estrin is celebrating 40 years in themusic business as successful artist manager, concert and event producer and muchmore.
-In 2003 she produced the Nashville Sings Woody month which culminated with her co-production at The Ryman Auditorium of Woody's music – including Guy Clark, Marty Stuart, Nanci Griffith and Janis Ian.
-In the 80's Kari produced over 70 shows, mostly at Harvard University and occasionally using Symphony Hall, featuring artists like Pete Seeger and Arlo Guthrie, DocWatson and David Bromberg.
-In addition to publishing folkmusic's The Black Sheep Review, Kari co-founded The Chris Austin songwriting contest and was Asst.
+SKari also produced the Woody Guthrie Celebration concert at the famed Ryman Auditorium in Nashville, TN. – including Guy Clark, Marty Stuart, Nanci Griffith and Janis Ian.
+In the 80’s Kari produced over 70 shows, mostly at Harvard University and occasionally using Symphony Hall, featuring artists like Pete Seeger and Arlo Guthrie, DocWatson and David Bromberg.
+In addition to publishing folkmusic’s The Black Sheep Review, Kari co-founded The Chris Austin songwriting contest and was Asst.
 Festival producer for both Newport and Merlefest.
-Kari also signed up the venue she was booking in 2001 to be the first "WoodSongs Coffeehouse."

 Director, President PLA Media – Media Adviser